Knitschi/DependencyVersioningProblemPaper/Sources/DependencyVersioningProblemPaper/CoexistingVersions.rst

 Coexisting Versions
 -------------------

-The solutions to the *Dependency Versioning Problem* that were discussed in the previous chapters all have some major drawbacks which prevent them from scaling to support the global codebase.
-There is a fourth solution though that is currently not widely used, but which does not suffer from the problems of the usual solutions.
+The solutions to the *dependency versioning problem* that were discussed in the previous chapters all have some major drawbacks which prevent them from scaling to support the global heterogeneously maintained codebase.
+There is a fourth solution though that is currently not widely used, but which does not suffer from these problems.

 Why not allow multiple versions of a dependency to coexist in the dependency graph?